 - Disclosures made to federal officials for national security and intelligence activities;

-- Disclosures that were incidental to permissible uses and disclosures of your clinical information;
+- Disclosures that were incidental to permissible uses and disclosures of your health information;

-- Disclosures for purposes of research, public health or our normal business operations of limited portions of your clinical information that do not directly identify you;
+- Disclosures for purposes of research, public health or our normal business operations of limited portions of your health information that do not directly identify you;

 - Disclosures made before April 14, 2003.

 To request this accounting list, please write to Melinda Walsh, Corporate Compliance Officer 84 Patrick Lane Suite 130 Poughkeepsie, N.Y.
 12603.
 Your request must state a time period within the past six years for the disclosures you want us to include.
-For example, you may request a list of the disclosures that we made between January 1, 2004 and January 1, 2005.
+For example, you may request a list of the disclosures that we made between April 1, 2014 and January 1, 2015.
 You have a right to receive one accounting list within every 12 month period for free.
 However, we may charge you for the cost of providing any additional accounting list in that same 12 month period.
 We will always notify you of any cost involved so that you may choose to withdraw or modify your request before any costs are incurred.

 Ordinarily we will respond to your request for an accounting list within 60 days.
 If we need additional time to prepare the accounting list you have requested, we will notify you in writing about the reason for the delay and the date when you can expect to receive the accounting list.
 In rare cases, we may have to delay providing you with the accounting list without notifying you because a law enforcement official or government agency has asked us to do so.

-While we are obligated to agree to your request for a restriction.
-In some other cases the restriction you request may not be permitted under law.
+We are not required to agree to your request for a restriction, and in some cases the restriction you request may not be permitted under law.
 However, if we do agree, we will be bound by our agreement unless the information is needed to provide you with emergency treatment or comply with the law.
 Once we have agreed to a restriction, you have the right to revoke the restriction at any time.
 Under some circumstances, we will also have the right to revoke the restriction as long as we notify you before doing so; in other cases, we will need your permission before we can revoke the restriction.
 We are required to agree to a request to restrict the disclosure of PHI to a health plan if the disclosure would be for the purposes for carrying out payment of health care operations and is not otherwise required by law and pertains to a health care item that you or your representative paid for out of pocket.
 We are required to flag the PHI in your record as restricted to ensure that disclosure does not occur.